MSc (Environmental Planning)

-John Tarpey began working at Ecologic Institute in January 2016 and currently works as a Research Assistant with interests include energy policy and economics, renewable energy, climate change, water management.
+John Tarpey began working at Ecologic Institute in 2016 and currently works as a Researcher with interests including water, climate adaptation and economics, and agriculture.
 He is a native English speaker, is fluent in French and has a good knowledge of Spanish as well as basic German.

 John Tarpey completed his Master's degree in Environmental Planning at the Technische Universität Berlin (Germany).
 He received his Bachelor's from Duke University in North Carolina, where he studied environmental science and public policy, with a focus on energy issues and environmental policy.
 During this time, he spent a semester at the University of Cape Town in South Africa, where he studied local urban development and political science.